 Food and accommodations

 Laponia Adventures values nutritious food made from real ingredients and put a lot of effort into preparing the menu for this tour.
-A typical day starts with a Swedish breakfast and in the evening, we cook dinner together in the mountain hut.
+A typical day starts with a Swedish breakfast and in the evening, we cook dinner together in the tent.
 As long as weather permits we will have lunch outside to fully enjoy the landscape around us.

-Outhouses are situated within 15 meters from the hut and there are no showers available.
 The first and the last day of the tour we will stay in a hostel in Jokkmokk where you will share room with other participants of the group.
 You will of course have access to both water-toilets and showers.